ArifSolmaz/arifsolmaz.github.io/README.md

 - Download TESS and Kepler/K2 light curves with a consistent API
 - Perform sigma-clipping, pixel-level decorrelation, and other preprocessing steps
-- Build a joint Gaussian Process + transit model using PyMC and exoplanet
+- Build joint Gaussian Process + transit models with PyMC/exoplanet or a NumPyro+tinygp backend
 - Generate diagnostic plots, posterior summaries, and NetCDF outputs
+- Produce HTML reports summarizing parameters and saved figures
 - Command-line interface for automated runs and reproducible analyses
 - Ready-to-run tutorial for Google Colab users
 - Run injection--recovery experiments with quasi-periodic (stellar rotation)